Plain English Summary

 Participant inclusion criteria

-1. Male participant has perpetrated abusive or violent behaviour towards a current or former female partner in the last 12 months
+1. Male participant has perpetrated abusive or violent behaviour towards a current or ex female partner in the last 12 months

-2. Contact with current or former female partner at least once in the past month – in person, or by phone/text/email/social media
+2. Contact with current or ex female partner at least once in the past month - in person, or by phone/ text/ email/ social media

-7. Agrees to provide contact details of current and/or former female partner
+4. Agrees to provide contact details of current and/or ex female partner

-9. Keyworker assesses man suitable for participation in the trial
+6. Keyworker assesses as suitable to participate in the trial

 Target number of participants